bitcoin-s/bitcoin-s/docs/core/txbuilder.md

 // Let's finally produce a validly signed tx!
 // The 'sign' method is going produce a validly signed transaction
 // This is going to iterate through each of the UTXOs and use
-// the corresponding UTXOSpendingInfo to produce a validly
+// the corresponding ScriptSignatureParams to produce a validly
 // signed input.
 This UTXO has:
 //   1: one input
 //   2: outputs (destination and change outputs)